 We provide a new measure of U.S. GDP growth, obtained by applying optimal signal-extraction techniques to the noisy expenditure-side and income-side GDP estimates.
 The quarter-by-quarter values of our new measure often differ noticeably from those of the traditional measures.
 Its dynamic properties differ as well, indicating that the persistence of aggregate output dynamics is stronger than previously thought.

 Diebold, F.X.
-(2015), "Comparing Predictive Accuracy, Twenty Years Later: A Personal Perspective on the Use and Abuse of Diebold-Mariano Tests (with discussion)," Journal of Business and Economic Statistics, 33, in press.
+(2015), "Comparing Predictive Accuracy, Twenty Years Later: A Personal Perspective on the Use and Abuse of Diebold-Mariano Tests," (with discussion) Journal of Business and Economic Statistics, 33, 1-24.

 The Diebold-Mariano (DM) test was intended for comparing forecasts; it has been, and remains, useful in that regard.
 The DM test was not intended for comparing models.
 Unfortunately, however, much of the large subsequent literature uses DM-type tests for comparing models, in (pseudo-) out-of-sample environments.
 In that case, much simpler yet more compelling full-sample model comparison procedures exist; they have been, and should continue to be, widely used.
 The hunch that (pseudo-) out-of-sample analysis is somehow the "only," or "best," or even a "good" way to provide insurance against in-sample over-fitting in model comparisons proves largely false.
 On the other hand, (pseudo-) out-of-sample analysis may be useful for learning about comparative historical predictive performance.